meduzen/datetime-attribute/README.md

 setTzSeparator('')

-// All next usage will follow the new setting. tzOffset(3)       // '+0300'
+// All next timezone-related functions will follow the new setting. tzOffset(3)       // '+0300'
 tzOffset(-9, 30)  // '-0930'

+// Switch back to the default. setTzSeparator(':')
 ```

 ### Real-life timezone offset